Zach-Jaensch/style-solution-poc/README.md

 ## Getting set up

-This guide is designed to get you up and running in this repo quickly.
+This guide is designed to get you up and running in this repository quickly.

 Packages and apps may have additional instructions.